Top 8 Best Small Automatic Cars

 - Automatic can’t be specced on sportier, better-looking trims

 Yes the A1 has grown in size for its second coming.
-It can only be had in a four door and it’s just a little smaller than its bigger brother the A3.
+It can only be had in a five door and it’s just a little smaller than its bigger brother the A3.
 But it’s still affordable if specced right, and it’s one of a few small cars available with an auto gearbox.

 £19,250 will bag you an A1 in entry level SE trim, that means you get 15” alloys, LED lights all around, an 8.8” touch screen infotainment system and Audi’s smartphone interface system.